Indian River Lagoon Ecological Health Update and GIS Application Development

 years of data

 This project also included sharing the final Lagoon-wide assessment results to the general public using a cloud-based GIS application.
 A Story Board webmap, or Story Map, was developed to translate the scientific data and allow simple visualization capabilities of the populated geodatabase using a variety of tools.
 The Story Map includes 11 content tabs, most of which will include maps, graphics, and text regarding the selected parameters of the Health Update.
 Maps were generated following cartographic standards, with typical navigational widgets added for all content tabs.
-Additional slider widgets were configured for each indicator to visually compare the first year of available scores (1996) to the most recent data (2016).
+Additional slider widgets were configured for each indicator to visually compare the two latest years of available scores (2016) to the most recent data (2017).

 Screenshot of the Indian River Lagoon Health Update Story Map.